epreston/PSTreeGraph/README.md

 # PSTreeGraph

+This is the "Non ARC" branch frozen in time.
+For the latest changes, ARC support, switch to the ARC implementation in "Master".

 PSTreeGraph is a treegraph view control implementation for Cocoa Touch.

 This is a port of the sample code from Max OS X to iOS (iPad).